no·o·trop·ic. That may be a new word to some of you. Sooo what is it? Quite simply, nootropics are supplements for brain health.

 While there’s no nootropic in the world that’ll give you some “brain blast” feeling like you’d get from Adderall or intense medications, but in our team’s experience, yes – Thesis nootropics work surprisingly well.

-And by “surprisingly well”, I mean they offer notable improvements to how well I’m able to focus, stay on task, and grind when it’s time to grind.
+And by “surprisingly well”, I mean when using them 6x/week, they have offered notable improvements to how well I’m able to focus, stay on task, and grind when it’s time to grind.
 In practice, this usually looks like a clearer mind and an improved ability to just… chill.
 With the Clarity and Creativity blends, in particular, I just feel leveled out.
 I’m able to sit down and work, without feeling like I’m just hopped up on too much caffeine or whatever.

 And in the world of nootropics, where some brands don’t seem noticeable at all, it cannot be overstated just how awesome these effects have been.